Safeguarding at Oakmeadow

 ● We value all the pupils in our school equally.

-● To ensure that all pupils have equal access to a broad, balanced curriculum which is differentiated to meet individual needs and abilities.
+● To ensure that all pupils have equal access to a broad, balanced curriculum which is differentiated to meet individual needs and abilities, including a focus on staying safe both in life and online.

 ● The aims of education for all children are the same, regardless of their difficulties or disabilities.

-● Every child is entitled to have his or her particular needs recognised and addressed.
+● Every child is entitled to have his or her particular needs recognised and addressed, there are no unsafe places at school and we have worry boxes to share how we are feeling.

 ● To offer high quality support to ensure that all needs are met.